stormchaserroleplaying/stormchaserRPG/Introduction/HowtoPlay/index.md

 The same d notation appears in the expressions "1d2", "1d3" and "1d5".
 To simulate the roll of 1d2, roll a d4 and divide the number rolled by 2 (round up).
 To simulate the roll of 1d3, roll a d6 and divide the number rolled by 2 (round up).
 To simulate the roll of 1d5, roll a d10 and divide the number rolled by 2 (round up).

-## The d20
+## The d20 Dice Pool
 Does an adventurer's sword swing connect with a vampire or is it too fast and dodges the strike?
 Will the ogre believe an outrageous bluff?
 Can a character swim across a raging river?
 Can a character avoid the main blast of a fireball, or do they take full damage from the blaze?
-In cases where the outcome of an action is uncertain, the game relies on rolls of a 20-sided die, a d20, to determine success or failure.
+In cases where the outcome of an action is uncertain, the game relies on the rolls of 20-sided dice, also knowns as d20s, to determine success or failure.

 Every character and monster in the game has capabilities defined by six **ability scores**.
 The abilities are Strength, Dexterity, Constitution, Intelligence, Wisdom and Charisma.
 For most characters, these typically range from 3 to 18.
 (Monsters might have scores as low as 1 or as high as 30.)
 These ability scores and the **ability modifiers** that are derived from them are the basis for almost every d20 roll that a player makes on a character's or monster's behalf.

 Ability checks and attack rolls are the two main kinds of d20 rolls, forming the core of the rules of the game.
 Both follow these simple steps.

+**1. Determine the size of the creature's dice pool.** This is generally based on skill.
+A class feature, a spell, a particular circumstance, or some other effect might give a bonus or penalty to the check.

-**1. Roll the die and add a modifier.** Roll a d20 and add the relevant modifier.
+**2. Roll the creature's pool of dice and add a modifier.** Roll one or more d20s, take the highest (or lowest) and add the relevant modifier.
 This is typically [the modifier derived from one of the six ability scores](https://stormchaserroleplaying.com/stormchaserRPG/StepbyStepCharacters/DetermineAbilityScores/).

-**2. Apply circumstantial bonuses and penalties.** A class feature, a spell, a particular circumstance, or some other effect might give a bonus or penalty to the check.

 **3. Compare the total to a target number.** If the total equals or exceeds the target number, the ability check, or attack roll is a success.
 Otherwise, it's a failure.
 The GM is usually the one who determines target numbers and tells players whether their ability checks and attack rolls succeed or fail.